We've often heard people say that they've thrown out their back.

 Severe pain limiting your ability to do simple things or bladder control issues are other indicators that medical intervention may be needed.

-You should also see a chiropractor if your pain lingers for over a month.
+You should also see a chiropractor if your pain lingers.

 How To Find Relief